 These kitties are already in foster but could really use a new foster home, to avoid having to come back to the shelter!

-Name: Llama *needs a foster transfer by June 22nd!*
+Name: Pepper *needs transfer by August 15th*

 Kitten Litters (Including Nursing Moms)